Student Award Applications are due by 4:30 p.m., Friday, February 13, 2015! [Please complete ALL portions of the application form.]

 The Presidential Commission on the Status of Women, in cooperation with the Office of the President, Affirmative Action and Diversity Resources, the Office of the Provost and the Division of Student Affairs recognize the achievements of outstanding women students on an annual basis.

-Eligibility for the awards is restricted to women students, including students who identify as female, with an expected graduation date during the award year, i.e. to seniors, third-year law students and graduate students who will receive their degrees May, August or December of the award year.
+Eligibility for the awards is restricted to women students, including students who identify as female, with an expected graduation date during the award year, i.e. to seniors, third-year law students and graduate students who will receive their degrees December, May, or August of the award academic year (i.e. December 2014, May or August 2015).

 The information sheet completed by nominees includes data concerning departmental and university leadership roles, community involvement, other awards and scholarships, goals and aspirations, and obstacles overcome in pursuit of their education.
 Preference is given to candidates with a 3.0 GPA or better.